What is the Pupil Premium?

 Staffing for Management of the Pupil Premium

-At Hall Mead, the day to day running and budget management is overseen by Mr Cole and Mrs French.
+At Hall Mead, the day to day running and budget management is overseen by Mr Cole and Mrs Seager.
 They are non teaching staff dedicated to the use of the Pupil Premium.
 The effective use of funds to diminish any differences that exist between Pupil Premium students and their non Pupil Premium peers is one of their main goals.
-Mr Cole and Mrs French also mentor the students and provide pastoral support where necessary.
+Mr Cole and Mrs Seager also mentor the students and provide pastoral support where necessary.
 They work alongside whole school practices and endeavour to support teaching staff with, not only the identification of students attracting Pupil Premium funding, but also their effective delivery of quality first teaching.

 Pupil Premium has a dedicated link governor.
 Link meetings are organised on a regular basis and the link governor monitors all aspects of the department’s activities.
 A report is compiled and shared with all governors and the Headteacher.